Yup'ik: Kinship

-The Yup'ik kinship is based on what is formally classified in academia as an Eskimo kinship or lineal kinship.
+The Yupʼik kinship is based on what is formally classified in academia as an Eskimo kinship or lineal kinship.
 This kinship system is bilateral and a basic social unit consisting of from two to four generations, including parents, offspring, and parents' parents.
-Kinship terminologies in the Yup'ik societies exhibit a Yuman type of social organization with bilateral descent, and Iroquois cousin terminology.
+Kinship terminologies in the Yupʼik societies exhibit a Yuman type of social organization with bilateral descent, and Iroquois cousin terminology.
 Bilateral descent provides each individual with his or her own unique set of relatives or kindred: some consanguineal members from the father's kin group and some from the mother's, with all four grandparents affiliated equally with the individual.
 Parallel cousins are referenced by the same terms as siblings, and cross cousins are differentiated.
 Marriages were arranged by parents.
-Yup'ik societies (regional or socio-territorial groups) were shown to have a band organization characterized by extensive bilaterally structured kinship with multifamily groups aggregating annually.
+Yupʼik societies (regional or socio-territorial groups) were shown to have a band organization characterized by extensive bilaterally structured kinship with multifamily groups aggregating annually.

 Community

-The Yup'ik created larger settlements in winter to take advantage of group subsistence activities.
+The Yupʼik created larger settlements in winter to take advantage of group subsistence activities.
 Villages were organized in certain ways.
 Cultural rules of kinship served to define relationships among the individuals of the group.
 Villages ranged in size from just two to more than a dozen sod houses (ena) for women and girls, one (or more in large villages) qasgiq for men and boys, and warehouses.